From horseback riding to alpine skiing, you’ll have many ways at Miss Hall’s to push yourself, whether in competition or just for fun

 Telia Marks-McCall is our Director of Athletics and Auxiliary Programming.

 Telia joined Miss Hall’s in 2021 from Miss Porter’s School, in Farmington, Connecticut, where she served as the Assistant Athletic Director and Head Basketball Coach for two years.
 Telia’s previous roles include Director of Basketball Operations for Quinnipiac University’s women’s basketball team in Hamden, Connecticut, and Recruiting Assistant for the University of Iowa’s women’s basketball team.
+Read more about Telia.

-Telia also previously played professional basketball in Luxembourg and Finland, and was a four year member of the University of Virginia’s women’s basketball team.
+Telia also previously played professional basketball in Luxembourg and Finland, and was a four-year member of the University of Virginia’s women’s basketball team.
 She holds an M.Ed. in Organizational Leadership from Quinnipiac and a B.A. in Sociology from the University of Virginia.